 Not Enough Disk Space But There Is Plenty

-However, the strange thing is that users find there is actually a lot of space left in the partition they’re operating.
-Some people even reported the problem: external hard drive says not enough space when there clearly is.
-What’s more, insufficient disk space on USB flash drive is possible.
+Users receive the error message "Not enough disk space", but there is actually plenty of disk space left in the partition they’re operating.
+This problem is not limited to the local drive; some people also reported the problem: external hard drive says not enough space when there clearly is.
+Besides, insufficient disk space on USB flash drive is possible.

 Not enough disk space message on drive with plenty of space: